 Four Quick Facts About VA Disability Compensation Claims

-As with most service-related bureaucracies, the Department of Veterans Affairs is surrounded by a web of myths and misconceptions about what it does and how its compensation programs work.
+The Department of Veterans Affairs is surrounded by a web of myths and misconceptions about what it does and how its compensation programs work.
 Many people, even those who have been in the military, often don’t file disability claims because they think they are not qualified to do so.
 This section consists of four quick facts that will dispel some of these myths and misconceptions.

 Former members of the military do not need to have seen combat or served during wartime to be considered veterans.
 A company clerk who was in the Army after the 1983 invasion of Grenada and left the service before Operation Just Cause in 1989 is as much a veteran as a Marine who saw action in those two operations.